 The absorptive principle, or absorption, accounts for a fraction of power loss in optical fiber.
-This is caused because the optical fiber absorbs optical energy and converts it to heat.
+This is because optical fiber absorbs optical energy and converts it to heat.
 Absorptive principle can be employed to design an optical attenuator with a known reduction of power.
 The absorptive principle uses material in the optical path to absorb optical energy.
 The principle is simple but can be an effective way to reduce the power being transmitted and received.

 The reflective principle, or scattering, accounts for a fraction of power loss in optical fiber and also results from the imperfections of optical fiber.
 But in this case, it causes the signal to scatter.
 The scattered light inserts interference in the optical fiber, thereby reducing the amount of transmitted and received light.
 This principle can be employed in the planned attenuation of a signal.
 The material used in the fiber optic attenuator is manufactured to reflect a known quantity of the signal, thus allowing only the desired portion of the signal to be propagated.

 Fiber optic attenuator takes a number of different forms.
 You can find many optical attenuators types in the market with different classification perspectives such as the connector type, cable type, etc. Generally, they are widely accepted to be grouped as fixed optical attenuators (FOA) and optical variable attenuators (VOA).
 While considering the types of cables, they can also be divided into single-mode and multi-mode attenuators.

 Fixed attenuator, as the name of which has indicated clearly, is designed to have an unchanging level of attenuation in optical fiber, expressed in dB, typically between 1dB and 30dB, such as 1dB, 5dB, 10dB, etc. Fixed optical attenuators may use a variety of principles for their functioning.
 Preferred optical attenuators often use either doped fibers, or misaligned splices, or total power while non-preferred attenuators often use gap loss or reflective principles.